apache/spark/BREEZE.rst

 Note that the below environment interaction is by default with the CI image.
 If you want to use production image for those commands you need to add ``--production-image`` flag.

+Note that you also should not run both (CI and production) environments simultaneously, as they are using the same docker-compose configuration which for example contain the link to the database, port mapping, etc.

 Entering Breeze CI environment
 ------------------------------